Jean-Denis Girard

 Jean-Denis Girard (born January 15, 1967) is a Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election.
-He represents the electoral district of Trois-Rivières as a member of the Quebec Liberal Party.
+He represented the electoral district of Trois-Rivières as a member of the Quebec Liberal Party from 2014 to 2018.

 Prior to his election to the legislature, he was the President of the Chamber of Commerce for Coeur-de-Québec.

+In 2025, he was elected to the Trois-Rivières City Council, representing the district of Châteaudun.